 If you live with chronic pain, you are not alone.
 There are over 50 million Americans dealing with the same thing.
 But chronic pain is different for everyone.
 It can be caused by anything from old injuries to conditions like chronic fatigue syndrome, arthritis, and cystitis.
 For some people it is relatively minor and easy to cope with, while for others it can be severe and extremely debilitating.

 It can affect your life in many ways, from your social relationships and sex life to your ability to exercise and maintain your mental health.
 But it can also have an impact on your ability to work.
 Chronic pain results in 80 billion dollars of lost wages every single year.
 The pain may be too great for you to come into work, or you might have to take unplanned absences whenever you experience a flare up.
+You might even try to self-medicate, and then need addiction help from the Transcend Recovery Community.
 This can create tension between workers and employers, as some bosses are not so understanding when it comes to their employees’ health.

 So what can you do to make your work life easier when you have chronic pain, and avoid lost wages and reprimands from your boss?
 Here are three tips for managing your pain on the job.